SPIX23/shaiya-solutions/readme.md

 * ps_login ct file that will decrease the amount of failed logins allowed before the client gets disconnected

 * Insert_Action_Log_E procedure that changes the mapid and coordinates of characters that log off in D2

+* apostrophe removal query to be used after updating mobs, skills, and items that helps prevent insert errors